pushrocks/smartjwt/readme.md

 For further information read the linked docs at the top of this readme.

+This package is intended for being used serverside.
+There is a corresponding client package for browsers calls @pushrocks/webtoken

 > MIT licensed | **&copy;** [Lossless GmbH](https://lossless.gmbh)
 | By using this npm module you agree to our [privacy policy](https://lossless.gmbH/privacy.html)